Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

 Let us consider the dark photon emission from the network of cosmic strings.
-In the Abelian-Higgs model, the equivalence theorem tells us that the Nambu-Goldstone mode (i.e. the phase component) of the complex scalar field may be regarded as the longitudinal mode of the gauge field after the symmetry breaking in the relativistic limit.
-Thus the energy density of the longitudinal dark photon (denoted by the superscript (${\rm L}$)) can be obtained by the sum of the kinetic energy of the phase component of the complex scalar field and the longitudinal component of the dark electric field as follows,\footnote{Here we have imposed the gauge condition with $A_0=0$ (temporal gauge).
-Without the gauge fixing, the time derivative of $\Phi$ is replaced with the covariant derivative and thus this quantity is gauge-invariant.}
+In the Abelian-Higgs model, the Nambu-Goldstone mode (i.e. the phase component) of the complex scalar field and the longitudinal mode of the gauge field after the symmetry breaking are related through the Gauss constraint (\ref{eq:GaussLaw}).\footnote{Eq.~(\ref{eq:GaussLaw}) has been derived in the temporal gauge $A_0=0$.
+For general gauge, it is sufficient to replace the time derivative of $\Phi$ with the covariant derivative.} Therefore, in order to evaluate the energy density of the longitudinal mode, we should also sum up the Goldstone boson term.
+More explicitly, the energy density of the total system given by

+To pick up the energy density of the ``longitudinal'' part $\rho^{({\rm L})}_A $, we must include both the $E_i^2$ term and the angular component of the $\Phi$ kinetic energy term.
+As a result, we obtain

 In order to screen the cosmic string and extract only the contribution of the free dark photon, the factor $|\Phi|/v$ is multiplied as in the axion string case \cite{Gorghetto:2018myk,Buschmann:2021sdq}.
 Namely, $|\Phi|/v \simeq 0$ near the cosmic sting and $|\Phi|/v=1$ far from the string core.
 Note that the gradient term is highly contaminated by the cosmic string especially in the near-global string case (i.e. $e \ll 1$), so the inclusion the gradient term may cause the overestimate of the free dark photon abundance.
 Instead, factor 2 is multiplied in order to take into account the gradient term or mass term both of which would be comparable to the kinetic term.
+By using the Gauss constraint (\ref{eq:GaussLaw}), the energy density (\ref{rho_AL}) is also rewritten as $\rho^{({\rm L})}_A \simeq \left[ \left(\partial_iE^{({\rm L})}_i\right)^2/(a^2 m_A^2)+ \left(E^{({\rm L})}_i\right)^2 \right]/a^4 $ for $|\Phi|\simeq v$.
+The first term, which was originally the Goldstone kinetic term, is dominant for $p\gg m_A$ with a typical physical momentum $p$.
+It is consistent with the intuition from the Goldstone equivalence theorem.

 To estimate the final relic abundance of the dark photon, it is convenient to calculate the number density, $n_A$, rather than the energy density, since $n_A$ is conserved in a comoving volume.
 It can be calculated by